damonsauve/wishlist-browser/README.md

 - uses Redis datastore to cache product API results to improve performance (from >1s to <500ms).

 To do:
-- cache products API call for additional performance increase (~400ms improvement).
-- remove tight coupling of classes.
-- write Cache class to set Redis expiration policy and delete method.
 - error handling.
 - unit tests.
-- impression and click-out tracking.

-Notes:
-- Added deals endpoint to shpow Top-n Daily Deals.
-However, since product API does not return price, use SKU as proxy and return top-n from alphabetically sorted deals.
-(July 17, 2015)
-- Smarty template caching cannot be used because of dynamic content.
-(May 31, 2015)